-- Place corn liquid in a small saucepot and slowly bring to a boil over medium-low heat.
+- While field peas are blanching, juice kernels from 1 ear corn.
+If you don’t have a juicer, purée in a blender and strain off solids using a fine sieve.
+Place corn liquid in a small saucepot and slowly bring to a boil over medium-low heat.
 When the liquid starts to thicken, consistently stir with a wooden spoon.
-You want the liquid to become the consistency of room-temperature butter (now you have corn butter and a world of ideas has just opened).
+You want the liquid to become the consistency of room-temperature butter (Note: Now you have corn butter and a world of ideas has just opened).
 Season with salt and a touch of apple cider vinegar.

 - In the same pan, over medium-high heat, sear zucchini in more olive oil.
 To do this wait until the pan is hot and add just enough oil to cover the bottom of the pan.
 Once oil is hot, add zucchini, but only enough to cover the bottom of the pan in a single layer.
 Allow zucchini to take on a bit of color before moving it in the pan.
 Season with salt and pepper and toss zucchini to evenly cook.
-Once tender, remove the zucchini from the pan and add it to the onions.
+Once tender, remove the zucchini from pan and add it to the onions.

-- Over medium-high heat, add stock.
+- Repeat the same process with the remaining corn kernels (be careful; the corn will pop).
+Once corn is cooked, add onions and zucchini back to pan.
+Add tomato halves.
+Over medium-high heat, add stock.
 Toss pan to mix everything together and heat tomatoes through.
 Add parsley and thyme and again toss to mix well.

 - Add corn butter, a spoonful at a time, mixing each spoonful well until desired creaminess is achieved.
 Adjust seasoning with salt, black pepper, and apple cider vinegar.
-Enjoy!